Zhimin-C/resume/content/publication/conference-paper_5/index_6.md

 ---
-title: 'TransAnimate: Taming Layer Diffusion to Generate RGBA Video'
+title: 'Class-Level Confidence Based 3D Semi-Supervised Learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Longlong Jing
+  - Liang Yang
-  - Xuewei Chen
+  - Yingwei Li
-  - Yiren Song
+  - Bing Li

-date: '2025-06-01T00:00:00Z'
+date: '2022-10-18T00:00:00Z'
+doi: ''

 # Schedule page publish date (NOT publication's date).